FredKSchott/snowpack/docs/reference/configuration.md

 **Type**: `string`
 **Default**: `/`

-In your HTML, replace all instances of `%PUBLIC_URL%` with this
+In your HTML, replace all instances of `%PUBLIC_URL%` with this absolute URL.

 Inspired by the same [Create React App](https://create-react-app.dev/docs/using-the-public-folder/) concept.
 This is useful if your app will be deployed to a subdirectory.